-1. When a UniFi Administrator enables IPS or IDS on the controller a token is generated for the gateway.
-The information listed below is sent over a TLS 1.2 encrypted connection whenever there is a signature match: timestamp, interface, source IP, source port, destination IP, destination port, protocol, signature id.
+When Threat Management is enabled, a token is generated for the gateway.
+The following information is sent over a TLS 1.2 encrypted connection whenever there is a signature match: timestamp, interface, source IP, source port, destination IP, destination port, protocol, signature id.

-The data listed above is only temporarily stored in the IPS Cloud until the controller downloads the information.
-After the information is downloaded by the controller, the data is deleted from our cloud except for the attacker IP.
-The attacker IP information helps Ubiquiti maintain an up-to-date and effective attacker list which will improve Ubiquiti’s services to Ubiquiti customers around the world.
+The data is only temporarily stored until the UniFi Network application downloads the information.
+After the information is downloaded by the application, the data is deleted from our cloud except for the attacker IP.
+The attacker IP information helps Ubiquiti maintain an up-to-date and effective attacker list for all Ubiquiti users around the world.

 Ubiquiti will use the alert information to improve its products and services, including generating lists of IP Reputation, Malicious IP addresses, Threat Intelligence and creating blacklists and new signatures for Ubiquiti devices.
-A sanitized version of IP addresses (Ex: 200.200.x.x) can also be displayed on Ubiquiti Public Threat Map to help the public community to see malicious traffic around the world.
+A sanitized version of IP addresses (Ex: 200.200.x.x) can also be displayed on Ubiquiti Public Threat Map to help give visibility to malicious traffic.